devrajkhanra/rooeel-backend/README.md

 **Error Responses:**
 - `400 Bad Request` - Validation failed
+- `401 Unauthorized` - Not authenticated
-- `403 Forbidden` - Not authorized (not the project owner)
+- `403 Forbidden` - Not an admin or not the project owner
 - `404 Not Found` - Project or user not found
 - `409 Conflict` - User already assigned to this project

 ---

-#### Remove User from Project
+### Remove User from Project

-Remove a user from a project (requires admin authentication, admin must own the project).
+Remove a user from a project (admin only, must own the project).

 **Endpoint:** `DELETE /project/:id/remove-user/:userId`

+**Authentication:** Required - Admin only

 **Headers:**
 ```